252nd Cyberspace Operations Group

-The 252nd Cyberspace Operations Group is a unit of the Washington Air National Guard at Camp Murray, Tacoma, Washington.
+The 252nd Cyberspace Operations Group is a unit of the Washington Air National Guard at Joint Base Lewis-McChord, Tacoma, Washington.
 It is assigned to the 194th Wing.
-The 252nd has squadrons at Camp Murray, Joint Base Lewis-McChord and two geographically separated units at Fairchild Air Force Base.
+The 252nd has squadrons at Camp Murray and Joint Base Lewis-McChord, and has two geographically separated units at Fairchild Air Force Base.

 Mission

-The 252nd Cyberspace Operations Group provides mobile communication capabilities at home during state emergencies and while deployed around the world.
+The 252nd Cyberspace Operations Group provides highly trained and qualified cyberspace and intelligence professionals to combatant commanders.
+They ensure squadrons are trained and evaluated in order to be mission-ready to support cyber, intelligence and expeditionary communications missions.
+They also provide oversight for cyberspace and intelligence operational forces in direct support of Air Combat Command, Air Force Space Command, the Air Force Intelligence, Surveillance, and Reconnaissance Agency and United States Cyber Command.
+The 252nd Cyberspace Operations Group provides citizen airmen to support domestic cyber operations, cyber intelligence support to federal and state law enforcement agencies, and provides cyber mission planning and command element in support of combatant commanders for worldwide contingency operations.

 History

 The 252nd Communications Group was activated at Geiger Field in Spokane, Washington, on 1 April 1953.
 It was redesignated as the 252nd Communications Group (Mobile) in October 1960.
 In March 1962, the 252nd relocated from Geiger Field to the Four Lakes Communications Station, a former Nike missile site near Cheney, Washington.
 In June 1971, the 252nd closed operations at Four Lakes and moved to Paine Air National Guard Base in Everett, Washington.